nodebotanist/nodebotanist-handbook/README.md

 This book will be written in my prsonal voice, save for the parts where it isn't written by me, should that ever arise.
 I curse, I use a lot a metaphors, and I don't try to craft too strong a narrative if I find it superfluous.

+So if this book is broader than NodeBots, then what is it about?

+It's about my journey to become a maker, how I've learned to tap into the wealth of free information that's out there, and a guide for others to use while following their own paths.